How to reduce health inequalities in the NHS

 How can providers help to address health inequalities?

-NHS providers like Oviva can play a critical role in tackling health inequalities by delivering superior patient experiences that widen access and can save the NHS money.
+NHS providers can play a critical role in tackling health inequalities by delivering superior patient experiences that widen access and can save the NHS money.
+Oviva is available on the NHS.
 Our vision is to help 250,000 people live healthier and happier lives by 2025.
 This goal motivates us to continue to help transform health across the UK.
-Oviva is available to millions for free at the point of access via the NHS, and we are working continuously to help even more people have access to healthcare, whenever and wherever they need it.
+Oviva is available to millions at the point of access via the NHS, and we are working continuously to help even more people have access to healthcare, whenever and wherever they need it.

 Oviva‘s hybrid approach eliminates many of the practical obstacles to accessing healthcare services and therefore we achieve better uptake and engagement with the groups who are often significantly under-represented in traditional in-person or face-to-face care.